Dreamed 1998/8/20 by Chris Wayan

 NOTES ON WAKING UP

-Saw The Avengers tonight: a man sets up suites in his ancestral home in styles from 1500 to present and fools people into thinking he's invented a time machine, selling them an escape from the present.
+Saw The Avengers tonight.
+An aristocrat sets up suites in his ancestral home in styles from 1500 to present and fools people into thinking he's invented a time machine, selling them an escape from the present.
 I couldn't easily tell one era from the next--generations passed with modest technological change.
 Just the decor.

 The dream is right.
 I grew up used to change/progress, so I take for it granted--and therefore underestimate it!